TahmidAhmed2000/Gov1347/posts/week_8.md

 + The next model I want to look at is a fundamental model, which is a linear model.
 + Given the success of the Abromowitz’s Time for Change Model, I thought it was important to include the indicators of that model as part of my fundamental model.
 Thus, I used Q2 GDP growth and the president's approval rating as my predictors.
 I also did not add incumbent party as an interaction variable since I am already looking at incumbent's vote share and the Republican party.
 + However, I did not just use those two predictors: I also used the change in turnout percentage as another predictor.
 I decided to add change in turnout percentage as another predictor, because I thought it was important that 150 million people are planning to vote (about 11 million more than 2016) and [turnout is already high](https://www.vox.com/2020/11/1/21543381/92-million-people-early-voting-turnout-2020).
 + Furthermore, I considered change in turnout percentage as a fundamental because I considered it as part of political data.
-Also, the fundamental model was used to predict Trump's vote share in each state for 2020 using Trump's recent approval ratings and each state's Q2 GDP growth rate.
++ The fundamental model was used to predict Trump's vote share in each state for 2020 using Trump's recent 2020 approval ratings and each state's 2020 Q2 GDP growth rate.
 + Given that we don't have information on change in turnout percentage, I decided to make change in turnout percentage 18% for each state as many news outlets are predicting around a huge [increase in voter turnout](https://www.npr.org/2020/10/26/927803214/62-million-and-counting-americans-are-breaking-early-voting-records), possibly around a fifth higher for some states.

 ![](../figures/fundamental_final.png)